yssource/crp/src/idioms/data_modeling.md

 ([structs](https://doc.rust-lang.org/book/ch05-00-structs.html)) and algebraic
 data types ([enums](https://doc.rust-lang.org/book/ch06-00-enums.html)).

-Although Rust supports one major piece of object oriented design, interface polymorphism, Rust also has language features for modeling things using algebraic data types (which in simple cases are like a much more ergonomic `std::variant`).
+Although Rust supports one major piece of object oriented design, polymorphism using interfaces, Rust also has language features for modeling things using algebraic data types (which in simple cases are like a much more ergonomic `std::variant`).

-This section gives examples of common constructions used when programming in C++ data and how to achieve the same effects using Rust's features.
+This section gives examples of common constructions used when programming in C++ and how to achieve the same effects using Rust's features.

 ## Fixed operations, varying data